Your business needs a website.

 The best day to launch a new website is the first day it’s better than the old website!”

-Do you want a real live website or an eternal draft in the bottom drawer?
-Your website’s not a book!
-You don’t need a polished manuscript before publishing.
-You just need chapter one—and it can even be a draft.
+Do you want a real live website — or a dusty manuscript in the bottom drawer?
+Your website is never going to be a book, so you don’t need a polished manuscript before publishing.
+You just need a story.
+And it can even be a draft.

 In Lean Startup business terms a ‘Minimum Viable Product’ or MVP has the bare minimum features for launch.
 MVP’s are cheaper to create, net early sales, and offer feedback from your audience.
 If it doesn’t fly, you haven’t lost much.
 From your MVP you measure, learn and update.